• Home

 Guidelines

-The workshop program, including abstracts for invited talks, can be found here.
-The map of the Duke University campus can be found here.
+The workshop program, including abstracts for invited talks, is available here.
+The map of the UNC Chapel-Hill campus can be found here.

-We are thrilled to welcome Paul Jamney from the University of Pennsylvania as our plenary speaker!
+We are thrilled to welcome Katharina Ribbeck from Massachusetts Institute of Technology as our plenary speaker!

-Additional presentations will be delivered by Bavand Keshavarz from Duke University, Youhong Nancy Guo from the University of North Carolina at Chapel Hill, Artem Rumyantsev from North Carolina State University, Jon Taylor from Oak Ridge National Laboratory, and Rigoberto Advincula (ORNL/CNMS and UT Knoxville).
+Additional presentations will be delivered by Kerry Bloom from the University of North Carolina at Chapel Hill, Amir Salahshoor from Duke University, and Martin Seifrid from North Carolina State University.

 Soundbites: 2-minute time limit and 1-2 slides in PowerPoint format.
 Please use 16:9 as the preferred PowerPoint slide dimensions for the soundbites.

 Submit soundbites to admin@trianglesoftmatter.com.
-The last day to submit a soundbite was May 7, 2025.
+The last day to submit a soundbite is May 5, 2026.

 The Soundbite presentation schedule can be found here.